CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

    ![alert_detected](images/129.png)

-1. Navigate back to the **Recommendations** page, filter the recommendations by selecting only **Azure DevOps connections**, and then choose the **Azure Devops repositories should have dependency vulnerability scanning findings resolved** recommendation.
+1. Navigate back to the **Recommendations** page, filter the recommendations by selecting only **Azure DevOps connections**, and then choose the **Azure DevOps repositories should have dependency vulnerability scanning findings resolved** recommendation.

    ![alert_detected](images/144.png)